Conquer the CKAD Challenge 2025: Unleash Your Kubernetes Power!

 Question: 1 / 400

-What is the purpose of a liveness probe?
+What is the primary function of a Kubernetes Namespace?

 Get further explanation with Examzify DeepDiveBeta